nl3769/CCA_DL_TOOLS/README.md

 2. Simulation.
 3. Beamforming.

 The whole process can be performed locally, but the simulation step is very time consuming.
-Therefore, the phantom and simulation are performed on the CREATIS cluster and the beamforming can be performed locally, provided you have a GPU on your computer.
+Therefore the phantom and simulation are performed on CREATIS's cluster and the beamforming can be performed locally, provided you have a GPU on your computer.

 ### run the code locally
 The functions to run are in *SIMULATION/run_local*.
 It contains several functions: